 - Updated resume

 - Statement of interest

-- Unofficial transcripts
+- Unofficial transcript

-- Letter of recommendation (A professional recommendation from a work or internship supervisor is suggested)
+- Letter of recommendation (can be professional or academic).